ThomasJames/GNSS_Double_Differencing/README.md

 Satellite G24 has the highest elevation of 71 degrees.
 This satellite is used as the reference satellite.

+It is important to initially calculate the elevation angles of each satelite.
+The error of a satellite is inversely proportial to elevation with respect to a local horizon.
+Low elevation satellites produce less reliable results, and this needs to be taken into account when formulating a weight matrix.

 #### Step 1:

 Initial l vector of observations was formed